benhall14/php-upload/README.md

 Tested to work with *PHP 5.6 and **PHP 7.***

 # Installation with composer
-You can now install the upload class with composer
+You can now install the upload class with composer:

 	$ composer require benhall14/phpUpload